 While you can use the worksheet to estimate your child support obligations, the actual calculations are complex.
 In addition, factors, such as a parent’s voluntarily unemployment or underemployment, special needs of a child, and parental support of other family members, can be used to challenge just using the child support guidelines to determine the amount of child support.

 If you are the custodial or non-custodial parent, you need the assistance of an experienced family law attorney to ensure that the child support obligations are set fairly and taken into account for your unique situation.
-Call our office today to schedule your free consultation to learn more about your child support obligations under Virginia law.
+Call our office today to schedule your consultation to learn more about your child support obligations under Virginia law.